-If you want to go all-in with smart home gadgets, smart locks are absolutely worth investing in.
-Not only do they keep your home safe and secure, but they can be also be controlled remotely and allow you to give other family members or friends access to them easily.
-Here are the best ones that can be controlled using Google Assistant!
+If you want to go all-in with smart home gadgets, there's a lot to consider, from smart speakers to smart lighting.
+Smart locks for Google Home are also worth the investment.
+Not only do they keep your home safe and secure, but they can also be controlled remotely and give you access to other family members or friends easily.
+Here are the best smart locks for Google Home controlled using Google Assistant.

-This smart lock can be controlled from anywhere through Google Assistant, and ties in beautifully with other Nest products with automated features like disabling your Nest Secure alarm when you come home.
+You can control this smart lock from anywhere through Google Assistant, and it ties in beautifully with other Google Nest products with automated features like disabling your Nest Secure alarm when you come home.
 It can unlock automatically with your phone and has a backup number pad.

 The Lockly Secure Pro will make you feel like James Bond entering your secret HQ.
 It features a fingerprint reader that can remember up to 99 prints.
-You simply scan your finger and it will let you in.
+So you scan your finger, and it will let you in.
 Additionally, the location of the numbers on the screen rotates around every time the unit turns on.
-That way anyone spying on you will have a hard time duplicating your code entry.
+That way, anyone spying on you will have a hard time duplicating your code entry.

 The Smart Lock Pro is an upgraded version of the regular August lock and comes bundled with the Connect bridge for Google Assistant integration.
-It comes in a stylish circular housing, and unlike its cheaper counterpart, the Pro supports HomeKit and Alexa as well, in case you live in a cross-platform household.
+It comes in stylish circular housing, and unlike its cheaper counterpart, the Pro supports HomeKit and Alexa if you live in a cross-platform household.

 Schlage has been making security products since 1920, so you know you can trust its take on a smart lock.
 It's available in two distinct styles — Camelot and Century — and even comes with an optional door handle that pairs perfectly with it.
 Just make sure you get the Wi-Fi Adapter for Assistant functionality!

-Which ones work with Google Assistant out of the box?
+Which smart locks work with Google Assistant out of the box?

-While all of these smart locks support Google Assistant for voice controls like locking and unlocking remotely, only a few of them can do so as standalone products.
-The Nest x Yale Smart Lock works independently of any bridges or hubs, connecting directly to your Wi-Fi network.
+While all of these smart locks support Google Assistant for voice controls like locking and unlocking remotely, only a few of them can do so as standalone smart locks for Google Home.
+The Google Nest x Yale Smart Lock works independently of any bridges or hubs, connecting directly to your Wi-Fi network.
 It's our favorite smart lock on the list, and it's made even better if you already use some of Nest's other products.

 Using a bridge with your smart lock